PushPushGo logo PushPushGo push service GDPR compliant

 Engaging the readers with push notifications

-In the United States, the traditional methods of local news delivery, such as print and television, are experiencing a decline in reach.
+In the United States, the traditional methods of the delivery of local news, such as newspapers magazines and television, are experiencing a decline in reach.
 Social media has emerged as a popular alternative, with an increasing number of people relying on platforms like Facebook and Twitter for their local news.
 However, the reliance on social media for news consumption poses the risk of encountering biased or misinformed content.

 Source: Pew Research

-While push notifications offer a solution to the challenges faced by local publishers, they are not without their drawbacks.
-Social media platforms, which were once valuable tools for publishers to engage with readers, now require payment to reach a significant audience.
+Social media platforms, which were once valuable tools for publishers to engage with readers on daily basis, now require payment to reach a significant audience.
 Additionally, the proliferation of AI-generated summaries and bad-faith actors seeking to spread chaos online further complicates the landscape for local news providers.

 To combat these challenges, local publishers need to focus on building a loyal readership base by gathering subscribers willing to receive news directly from their websites.
 This approach ensures that readers have access to accurate and reliable information from a trusted source, which is essential for fostering an informed local community.